mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 How GitHub taught me to Micromanage
 ===================================

-Feedback is critical to doing good work as a team.
+Feedback is critical to performing good work as a team.
-Good feedback cultivates good work and professional growth.
+Good feedback cultivates quality work and professional growth.
-Bad feedback hurts quality and erodes relationships.
+Bad feedback degrades quality and erodes relationships.

 In OSS I'm praised for reviews, but in corporate settings I'm told that I micromanage.
-I don't dispute this; I'm working on it; thank you all for your patience with me.
+I don't dispute this; I'm working on it; thank you all for your patience.

-This article explains the origins of my practice, and hopefully provokes thought on the practice of giving and receiving feedback.
-We start with with lessons learned from open source code review, and then shift to corporate settings and how these lessons fail to apply.
+This article explains the origins of my feedback practice in open source, and hopefully provokes thought on the practice of giving and receiving feedback.
+We start with with lessons learned from community code review, and then shift to corporate settings and how these lessons fail to apply.

 Open Source Code Reviews